-Psychotherapist and Counsellor working in the Westminster/ Victoria area of Central London, SW1 & Tenterden, Kent TN30
+Psychotherapist and Counsellor working in Chancery Lane, Central London, WC1, in Tenterden, Kent TN30 & Online

 The choice to begin therapy is a courageous one.
 Taking that first step to make contact when you are feeling vulnerable can be the most difficult.
 How do you know who to trust, what to expect and what to do?

 In my website I aim to introduce myself and give you an outline of my approach and why I think counselling can be of help.
 Please visit my Qualifications page for details of my experience and training.

 I am an experienced and fully qualified psychodynamic psychotherapist and counsellor working in Chancery Lane, Central London, WC1 with a team of therapists.
 I work in a straightforward and empathetic way in a safe and non judgmental environment in comfortable, quiet rooms just outside Chancery Lane Tube Station.

 I also practice in Tenterden, Kent TN30 in quiet rooms just off the High Street, as well as having extensive experience of working online.

 I work with individuals on a long-term basis or for shorter focused work, depending on need.